Wednesday, July 9, 2025

 “Is that possible?”

 “I think so.
 I remember how I felt at Stewart’s Bar Mitzvah, with his parents and relatives and friends all smiling and rooting for him, me included.
 They were saying, ‘here’s how we live in love.’
-I felt it when Abrielle stood up for me with that bully, Henry.
+I felt it when Aubrielle stood up for me with that bully, Henry.
 I feel it in the Rainbow Cellar when us queer people tell each other we’re all just fine.”

 “That’s living in love.”